christophejunke/sdl2-event-loop/README.md

     :QUIT :SYSWMEVENT :TEXTEDITING :TEXTINPUT :USEREVENT
     :WINDOWEVENT

-Aliases to these keywords may be found in the two following packages
+Aliases to these keywords may be found in the two following packages:

    - `SDL2-EVENT-LOOP.EVENTS.GENERAL` for all base events
    - `SDL2-EVENT-LOOP.EVENTS.WINDOW` for window events